WDVV-based recursion for open Gromov-Witten invariants: Frobenius superpotentials

 \subsection{Geometric realization}

-Under some assumptions on $X$ and $L$, it is possible to define open Gromov-Witten invariants on $X$ with boundary conditions in $L$ (see \cite{SolomonTukachinsky2021PointLikeBoundingChain}, \cite{SolomonTukachinsky2019relative}, \cite{Solomon2006Intersection}, \cite{Fukaya2011CountingPseudoHolomorphic}, and \cite{Georgieva2016OGWDiskInvariants}).
-Whenever open Gromov-Witten invariants are defined, it is reasonable to expect that their generating potential will be a Frobenius superpotential.
+Various methods are used in the literature to define open Gromov-Witten invariants in various setups.
+Notably, \cite{Solomon2006Intersection} and~\cite{Georgieva2016OGWDiskInvariants} define invariants directly via integration on moduli spaces; \cite{Fukaya2011CountingPseudoHolomorphic} defines invariants via a superpotential using bounding cochains that are 1-forms; \cite{SolomonTukachinsky2021PointLikeBoundingChain} and~\cite{SolomonTukachinsky2019relative} define invariants via a superpotential using point-like bounding pairs.
+Whenever open Gromov-Witten invariants are defined, it is reasonable to expect that their generating potential will be either a Frobenius superpotential or a specialized Frobenius superpotential (see Remark~\ref{Remark on Omega'}).
 This expectation is discussed, for example, in \cite{HahnWalkerAModelImplications}, and it holds for all the definitions that exist in current literature.
-A possible exception is when no boundary points are allowed, in which case the resulting superpotential behaves like $\Omega'$ discussed in Remark~\ref{Remark on Omega'}.

-\begin{Remark} Since $\Omega$ is meant to be a symplectic invariant, it is natural to add the following axiom. \begin{enumerate}[label=(\alph*)] \item (Deformation invariance) The invariants $\OGW$ remain constant under deformations of the symplectic form $\omega$ for which $L$ remains Lagrangian and the fixed subgroup $S_L \le H_2(X, L; \ZZ)$ remains in the kernel of $\omega$. \end{enumerate} We do not use this property in proving the main theorems, but it comes up in applications in Proposition~\ref{OGWs Vanish for n1 n2 are 1mod2 and pointlike}. \end{Remark}
+\begin{Remark} Since $\Omega$ is meant to be a symplectic invariant, it is natural to add the following axiom. \begin{enumerate}[label=(\roman*)] \item (Deformation invariance) The invariants $\OGW$ remain constant under deformations of the symplectic form $\omega$ for which $L$ remains Lagrangian and the fixed subgroup $S_L \le H_2(X, L; \ZZ)$ remains in the kernel of $\omega$. \end{enumerate} We do not use this property in proving the main theorems, but it comes up in applications in Proposition~\ref{OGWs Vanish for n1 n2 are 1mod2 and pointlike}. \end{Remark}